Ma-Vin/typewriter/README.md

 ### Configuration

-Configuration is currently only possible via environment variables.
-In a later version, it should also be possible to refer to a configuration file.
+Configuration is currently possible via environment variables or an properties file.

+#### Configauration by file

+To use a configuration file by setting an environment variable `TYPEWRITER_CONFIG_FILE` with a path to a properties file.
+If this environment variable is set, all others will be ignored.
+Nevertheless, the same property names are used by both.
+It is possible to use single line comments `#`,`//` or `--` and multiline commets with begin at `/*` and end at `*/`.

 #### Log levels